 Tuesday – 10am to 4.30pm

 Wednesday – 10am to 4.30pm

 Saturday – 11am to 4.30pm

 The museum was originally opened in 1900 in what’s now the School of Science and Art on Lansdown Road in the town centre.
 It’s now in the Mansion House in Stratford Park.

 You won’t find any huge old dinosaur skeletons in the museum other than some small fossils.
-Its collection is more about the history of the area and the woollen industry that was a major part of the Stroud valleys.
+Its collection is more about the history of the area and the woollen industry that was once a major part of the Stroud valleys.

 The way a lawnmowers blades operate isn’t that different to the way cloth cutting machines worked in the many textile mills in the area at the time.
 Edwin repaired and built some of the machinery in the mills so you can see where he got the idea from!

 Stratford Park with it’s lake is one of the gems of Stroud and looks stunning in the autumn with all the golden leaves on and off the trees so a walk around the museum and park go hand in hand.
-There is a bandstand in the park and you might find an impromptu band playing on a summers Sunday afternoon.
+There’s a bandstand in the park and you might find an impromptu band playing on a summers Sunday afternoon.